Partially Observable Multi-Agent Reinforcement Learning with Information Sharing

 \subsection{Planning with strategy-independent common belief}

-For optimal/equilibrium policy computation, it is known that \emph{backward induction} is one of the most useful approaches for solving (fully-observable) Markov games.
-However, the essential impediment to applying backward induction in \emph{asymmetric} information games is the fact that a player's posterior beliefs about the system state and about other players' information may depend on the \emph{strategies} used by the players in the past.
-If the {nature of system dynamics} and the {information structure} of the game ensure that the players' posterior beliefs are \emph{strategy independent}, then a backward induction can be derived for equilibrium computation \citep{nayyar2013common, gupta2014common}.
+For both optimal and equilibrium policy computation, it is known that \emph{backward induction} is one of the most useful approaches for solving (fully-observable) stochastic games.
+However, the essential impediment to applying backward induction in \emph{asymmetric-information/partially observable} dynamic games is the fact that an agent's posterior beliefs about the system state and about other agents' information may depend on the \emph{strategies} used by the agents in the past.
+If the {nature of system dynamics} and the {information structure} of the game ensure that the agents' posterior beliefs are \emph{strategy independent}, then a backward induction can be derived for equilibrium computation \citep{nayyar2013common,gupta2014common}.
 We formalize this conceptual argument as the following assumption}.

 \begin{assumption}[Strategy independence of beliefs] Consider any step $h\in[H]$, any choice of joint policies ${\pi}\in\Pi$, and any realization of common information $c_h$ that has a non-zero probability under the trajectories generated by ${\pi}_{1:h-1}$.
 Consider any other policies ${\pi}^{\prime}_{1:h-1}$, which also give a non-zero probability to $c_h$.
 Then, we assume that: for any {such} $c_h\in\cC_h$, {and any} $p_{h}\in\cP_h, s_h\in \cS$, $\PP^{{\pi}_{1:h-1}, \cG}_{h}\left(s_h, p_{h}\given c_h\right) = \PP^{{\pi}^{\prime}_{1:h-1}, \cG}_{h}\left(s_h, p_{h}\given c_h\right).$ \end{assumption}